...

 1. Economic and Political Risks

-India’s changing economic scene calls for companies to be ready for possible changes in laws, taxes, or economic systems.
-Changes in GST rates, import and export taxes, or sector-specific rules might affect your profitability or cost structure.
+Changes in GST rates, import and export taxes, or sector-specific regulations may impact your profitability or cost structure.

 2. Competitive Pressures in New Markets